 Health Care Without Harm Europe is a non-profit European coalition of hospitals, healthcare systems, healthcare professionals, local authorities, research/academic institutions and environmental and health organisations.
 It currently has 76 members in 26 countries of the WHO European Region that includes 17 Member States of the European Union.

-Health Care Without Harm has four regional offices: HCWH US (Arlington, United States), HCWH Europe (Brussels, Belgium), HCWH Latin-America (Buenos Aires, Argentina) and HCWH Asia (Manila, The Philippines).
+Health Care Without Harm has four regional offices: HCWH US & Canada (Arlington, United States), HCWH Europe (Brussels, Belgium), HCWH Latin-America (Buenos Aires, Argentina) and HCWH Asia (Manila, The Philippines).

 Health Care Without Harm Europe brings the voice of healthcare professionals to the European policy debate about key issues - chemicals, climate change and health, green building, sustainable procurement, pharmaceuticals, sustainable food and waste management.

 HCWH Europe educates the healthcare sector to understand the importance of the environment and presses healthcare leaders and professionals to advocate for broader societal policies and changes.

 HCWH Europe provides European policy makers with guidance documents, briefings and best practices from leaders in sustainable healthcare and we open the debate by demonstrating that change is indeed possible and alternative solutions already exist.

 As a commitment to our transparency, HCWH Europe's legal statuses can be viewed online here.

 Health Care Without Harm Europe was established in 2003 to focus on lobbying and implementing sustainable practices at a European-wide level.
 Thirteen organisations and additional stakeholders who were active in the health and environmental sectors came together to develop a Constitution, form a Member's Council, elect a Board of Directors, appoint a Steering Committee and set out an agenda to to create an environmentally responsible European healthcare system.